Phoenix Nonimmigrant Visa Lawyer

 - Extensions of stay can be applied for at least 45 days before the authorized stay expires under certain conditions.

-Deferred Action for Childhood Arrival
+Deferred Action for Childhood Arrivals

-In order to qualify for the DACA program, you must meet all the following requirements:
+To qualify for the DACA program, you must meet all the following requirements:

 - You are under the age of 31 as of June 15, 2012.

-- You came to the US before your 16th birthday.
+- You came to the U.S. before your 16th birthday.

-- You have continuously resided in the US Since June 15, 2007, up to the present.
+- You have continuously resided in the U.S. since June 15, 2007, up to the present.

-- You were physically present in the US on June 15, 2012 and at the time of making your request for consideration of deferred action with the USCIS.
+- You were physically present in the U.S. on June 15, 2012, and at the time of making your request for consideration of deferred action with the USCIS.

 - You entered without inspection before June 15, 2012, or your lawful immigration status expired before then.

-- You are currently in school, graduated or obtained a certificate of completion from high school, obtained a general education development (GED) certificate, or are an honorably discharged veteran of the coast guard or the United States Armed Forces.
+- You are currently in school, graduated or obtained a certificate of completion from high school, obtained a general education development (GED) certificate, or are an honorably discharged veteran of the Coast Guard or the United States Armed Forces.

 - You have not been convicted of a felony, significant misdemeanor, or three or more misdemeanors, and you do not otherwise pose a threat to national security or public safety.

 For all your nonimmigrant visa concerns, reach out to Essien Law Firm.
-We can offer sound guidance on what visa is most appropriate for your situation and how to navigate any ensuing immigration concerns, such as your DACA status.
+We can offer sound guidance on which visa is most appropriate for your situation and how to navigate any ensuing immigration concerns, such as your DACA status.

 Schedule a free consultation with our firm today to get started.
-Let’s protect your rights as a foreign national entering the US.
+Let’s protect your rights as a foreign national entering the U.S.

 Our Clients Say It Best